hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Poison ivy continues to itch as it heals, but it distracts me at times.

+09:21 Ready to review JS101 Lesson 2.

+11:04 Taking a break for correspondence.
+I'm going to sit outside and see if the fuzebug gadget works.